Types of insurance cover

 Third party only

 This cover is the legal requirement.
-This level of cover ensures that compensation is available in respect of injury to other people (including your passengers) or damage to other peoples' property resulting from an accident caused by you.
-It doesn't cover any costs incurred by you as the result of an accident.
+This level of cover ensures that compensation is available for injury to other people (including your passengers) or damage to other peoples' property resulting from an accident caused by you.
+It doesn't cover any of your costs as the result of an accident.

 Most insurance companies offer additional levels of insurance cover that go beyond the legal requirement.
 The precise nature of cover will vary from company to company.